Coagulation kinetics beyond mean field theory using an optimised Poisson representation: Numerical approach

 \subsection{Elimination of instabilities}

-The origin of the large fluctuations in the value of $\phi(t)$ can be understood by considering the deterministic contribution to the evolution of $\phi(t)$ on the complex plane according to Eq. (\ref{eq:112}).
+The origin of the large fluctuations in $\phi(t)$ can be understood by considering the deterministic contribution to its evolution in the complex plane according to Eq. (\ref{eq:112}).
 This is shown schematically by block arrows in Figure \ref{fig:Drift-directions-over}, representing the magnitude and orientation of the complex quantity $-\phi^{2}$.
 Were it not for stochastic noise, a trajectory that started with a positive value of Re$\phi$ would remain in the right hand side of the complex plane and indeed would drift asymptotically towards the origin.
-The picture is quite different for a negative initial value of Re$\phi$: there is a component of drift away from the origin, though in most cases the path ultimately moves into the right hand side of the plane and from there to the origin.
+The picture is quite different for a negative initial value of Re$\phi$: there is a component of drift away from the origin, though in most cases the path ultimately moves around into the right hand side of the plane and from there to the origin.
 The exception is for trajectories starting on the negative real axis, which asymptotically move towards $-\infty$.
 This pattern of drift has the potential for instability.